-Even with the state of the art technology, the power density of TPC readout electronics for CEPC could still be several times higher than that for ILC-TPC.
-Two-phase $CO_2$ cooling[7] is a well-developed technology and can be used as a baseline solution to bring out the heat generated by the front-end electronics and to keep the temperature of the TPC chamber stable at $20^{\circ}$ C. More efficient micro-channel $CO_2$ cooling may be studied further and can be an alternative technique to copper pipes [8].
+Even with the state of the art technology, the TPC front-end electronics on the endplate needs cooling system to keep the temperature stable.
+Two-phase CO_2 cooling[7] is a well-developed technology and can be used as a baseline solution to bring out the heat generated by the front-end electronics and to keep the temperature of the TPC chamber stable at 20° C. Micro-channel CO_2 cooling has lower mass and may be studied further and can be an alternative technique to copper pipes [8].

-The TPC readout electronics are meters away from the collision point and the radiation dose is rather low (< 1krad) at CEPC, which allows us to use standard, radiation soft technologies.
+The TPC readout electronics are meters away from the collision point, and the radiation dose is rather low (< 1krad) at CEPC, which allows us to use standard, radiation soft technologies.
 On the other hand, energetic particles can always produce instantaneous failure (SEU or SEL) from time to time.
-Hence radiation tolerant design needs to be considered that the overall system performance will not be affected or even irreversibly damaged by the rare events.
+Hence radiation sophisticated design needs to be considered that the overall system performance will not be affected or even irreversibly damaged by the rare events.

-4.3.2.7 Critical technology challenges in the circular machine
+4.3.2.7 Critical technology challenges of TPC detector

 The mechanical structure of the TPC consists of a field cage, which is made with advanced composite materials, and two readout end-plates that are self-contained including the gas amplification, readout electronics, supply voltage, and cooling.
-It will be challenging to design and build the TPC support structure with relatively light material, and at the same time very rigid.
+It will be challenging to design and manufacture the TPC support structure with a relatively light material, and at the same time very rigid.
 It is required to maintain accuracy, robustness in all directions, and stability over long time periods.
 As the field cage is not strong enough due to the limited material budget, the end-plates become the only choice, where the support structure connects to.
-In current stage of design, how the TPC end-plate should be supported is not fixed yet.
+In the current stage of design, how the TPC end-plate should be supported is not fixed yet.
 A promising solution is to suspend from the solenoid, in which a number of spokes run radically along the faces of the calorimeter to the TPC end-plates.
-Bearing is not the most challenging issue.
+A bearing is not the most challenging issue.